andrew-j-levy/Pre-Trained-HAC-Skills/README.md

 2. Move to center of room
 3. Move to southern door of room.

+**Please note that in order to load the pre-trained agents, the file paths listed in the "checkpoint" file within the "models" folder need to be replaced with the current file paths.
+That is, the paths "/Users/andrewlevy/.../models/HAC.ckpt-99" should be replaced with "/YourFilePath/models/HAC.ckpt-99".**

 To visualize the skills without the HAC subgoals, remove the *--subgoals* option.
 To train agent without the visualization, remove the *--show* option.
 The following [video](https://www.youtube.com/watch?v=8UXgVEpAyDk) shows a preview of these skills.

 Skills can be constructed/modified using the *execute_skill.py, agent.py,* and *environment.py* files.